USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Start the Purge

-• Walk through every room and decide what's not worth moving.
-The math is simple — interstate moves are priced by weight.
-Every 100 lbs you eliminate saves $50-$150.
-That old treadmill collecting dust?
-It weighs 250 lbs.
-Sell it for $200 on Facebook Marketplace and save another $150 in moving costs.
+• Walk every room.
+Decide what's not worth moving.
+Interstate moves = priced by weight.
+Every 100 lbs gone saves Est. $50-$150.
+That dusty treadmill?
+250 lbs.
+Sell for $200 and save another $150.
 Double win.

 6 Weeks Before Moving Day